cklim83/launch_school/notes/04_ls170_171/13_http.md

   - `500` Internal Server Error
   This status code indicate a **server side issue**, and can be caused by mis-configured server setting to misplaced comma in application code.

-- HTTP **response headers** offer more information about the resource being sent.
+- HTTP **response headers** are **optional** and offer more information about the resource being sent.
 Common headers include:

   | Header Name | Description | Example |
   |---|---|---|